reedacartwright/rbedrock/cran-comments.md

 - CRAN warnings identified on 2023-03-20 have been fixed.

+- This resubmission fixes the NOTE identified on the first submission.
   - References to compiling with CXX11 have been removed.

 ## Test environments